Supporting Your Child’s Learning

 Cultivating confidence can help your child learn how to learn.
 Normalizing mistakes, inviting risk taking in learning, and ensuring that your child has the time and space to explore their interests and play, are all very important to building the foundation for learning.

-Many well-meaning parents enrol their children in an array of activities to benefit their development and explore their interests, and there are certainly benefits to structured activities, the challenge is in finding a balance between structured and unstructured time, because the unstructured time is what allows children the freedom to develop executive function skills, and engage in exploratory play, which fosters a love of learning.
+Many well-meaning parents enrol their children in an array of activities to benefit their development and explore their interests, and there are certainly benefits to structured activities.
+The challenge is in finding a balance between structured and unstructured time, because the unstructured time is what allows children the freedom to develop executive function skills, and engage in exploratory play, follow their curiosity, and foster a love of learning.

 Previous